lino-framework/lino/docs/tutorials/mti/index.rst

 :class:`lino.utils.dpy.Serializer` use this function for creating MTI children instances without having to lookup their parent.

-In a Python dump we are in a special situation:
-All Place instances are being generated first, and in another step we are going to create all the Restaurant instances.
+In a Python dump we are in a special situation: All Place instances are being generated first, and in another step we are going to create all the Restaurant instances.
 So how can we create a Restaurant whose Place already exists *without first having to do a lookup of the Place record*?
 That's why :func:`create_child` was written for.

->>> obj = Place(id=3,name="Third")
+>>> obj = Place(id=3, name="Third")
 >>> obj.save()
 >>> obj.owners.add(Person.objects.get(pk=2))
 >>> obj.save()